-- develop their reading skills
+- · develop their reading skills

 - study and practise vocabulary for houses

 - make up an ending for a story

 - study the theme of Gender equality

+- study and discuss the sub-theme of Deeds of children depicting bravery

-A. Skimming: Read Part 1 of the story and answer the question.
+A. Skimming: Read Part 1 of the story and answer the questions.

 - 1. Get the children to look carefully at the picture and say what they can see.
 Use the picture to teach the word moonlight. - 2.
-Follow the standard procedure for a Lesson 3 Reading activity as detailed in Unit 2, Lesson 3, Ex.
+Follow the standard procedure for a Lesson 3 Reading activity as detailed in Unit 1, Lesson 3, Ex.
 A - 3.
 After reading Part 1 of the story aloud, ask the class some extra comprehension questions, e.g. Who wanted to look for the ghost on the first evening?